Agent Factory Recap: A Deep Dive into Agent Evaluation, Practical Tooling, and Multi-Agent Systems

 Deconstructing Agent Evaluation

-- Traditional software tests are deterministic; you expect the same input to produce the same output every time (A always equals B).
+- Traditional software tests are deterministic; the same input always produces the same output (A = B).

-- LLM evaluation is like a school exam.
-It tests static knowledge with Q&A pairs to see if a model “knows” things.
+- LLM evaluation resembles a school exam: static knowledge is probed with Q&A pairs to see if the model “knows” something.

-- Agent evaluation, on the other hand, is more like a job performance review.
-We’re not just checking a final answer; we’re assessing a complex system’s behavior—including its autonomy, reasoning, tool use, and ability to handle unpredictable situations.
-Because agents are non‑deterministic, the same prompt can yield two different—but equally valid—outcomes.
+- Agent evaluation is more like a job performance review.
+We assess a complex system’s behavior—including autonomy, reasoning, tool use, and handling of unpredictable situations.
+Because agents are non‑deterministic, the same prompt can yield different—but equally valid—outcomes.

 A Full‑Stack Approach: What to Measure

 If we’re not just looking at the final output, what should we be measuring?
 The short answer is everything.
-We need a full‑stack approach that looks at four key layers of the agent’s behavior:
+We need a full‑stack approach that examines four key layers of the agent’s behavior:

-- Tool Utilization – Did the agent pick the right tool and pass the correct parameters?
-Was it efficient?
-Agents can get stuck in costly, redundant API‑call loops—this is where you catch that.
+Tool Utilization – Did the agent pick the right tool and pass the correct parameters?

 How to Measure: Ground Truth, LLM‑as‑a‑Judge, and Human‑in‑the‑Loop

 Once you know what to measure, the next question is how.
-We covered three popular methods, each with its own pros and cons:
+Below are three popular methods, each with its own pros and cons:

 | Method | Strengths | Limitations |